 Many auto insurance companies look at a person’s driving record, including points assessed when determining insurance costs and premiums.
 If you already have insurance, getting additional points for a turning violation could also cause insurance increases.

-To learn more about illegal turns and other moving violations in San Jose, California, speak with the experienced ticket traffic defense attorneys at Ticket Crushers.
+To learn more about illegal turns and other moving violations in California, speak with the experienced ticket traffic defense attorneys at Ticket Crushers.
 Our lawyers can help you fight an Illegal Turn violation ticket even before traffic court.

 Call Ticket Crushers at 1 (866) 842-5384 now to schedule a free consultation.